The Fragrant Flower Blooms with Dignity: Manga

 The Fragrant Flower Blooms with Dignity was nominated for the 2022 Next Manga Awards in the web category and was ranked sixth out of fifty nominees.
 The series was also nominated for the Tsutaya Comic Awards and ranked second.
 It ranked seventh in the Nationwide Bookstore Employees' Recommended Comics of 2023.
-The series was nominated for the 47th Kodansha Manga Award in the shōnen category in 2023; it was also nominated in the same category for the 48th edition in 2024, and the 49th edition in 2025.
+The series was nominated for the 47th Kodansha Manga Award in the shōnen category in 2023; it was also nominated in the same category for the 48th edition in 2024; for the 49th edition in 2025; and for the 50th edition in 2026.
+It won the Daruma for Best Romance Manga and was nominated in the Daruma for Best Manga, Screenplay, and New Manga categories at the Japan Expo Awards in 2026.

-The series had over 4.3 million copies in circulation by March 2025, and over 7.5 million copies in circulation by September 2025.
+The series had over 4.3 million copies in circulation by March 2025, over 7.5 million copies in circulation by September 2025, and over 10 million copies in circulation by December 2025.